AbhishekBhardwaj5638/be-exmp-service/ReadMe.md

 		java -jar target/be-nmcat-services-0.0.1-SNAPSHOT.jar
 ```

-Want to test the pull request version
+Want to test the pull request with merge functionality